Linaro/documentation/Reference-Platform/README.md

 - [Official Platform](RPOfficial/README.md)
    - List of CE and EE boards which have been officially accepted into the Reference Platform.
 - [Test Platform](RPTest/README.md)
-   - List of CE and EE boards which are currently being tested under the Reference Platform.
-Limited support.
+   - List of CE and EE boards which are currently being tested under the Reference Platform with limited support.

 ***